A Blog Solution With Coexisting Themes

 }

-However, Vercel’s configuration file does not support renaming; there can only be one.
-Therefore, sites with the Next theme can only be hosted on Netlify, which handles the .html suffix very well.
+However, Vercel’s configuration file does not support renaming and can only have one, so the Next theme’s site can only be hosted on Netlify, which handles the .html suffix well.
+Finally, here is the deployment configuration on the two sites:

 image.png